MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 In this tutorial, you deploy a **[Django](https://www.djangoproject.com/)** web app to Azure App Service.
 The web app uses a user-assigned **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** (passwordless connections) with Azure role-based access control to access [Azure Storage](/azure/storage/common/storage-introduction) and [Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server) resources.
 The code uses the [DefaultAzureCredential](/azure/developer/intro/passwordless-overview#introducing-defaultazurecredential) class of the [Azure Identity client library](/python/api/overview/azure/identity-readme) for Python.
 The `DefaultAzureCredential` class automatically detects that a managed identity exists for the App Service and uses it to access other Azure resources.

 In this tutorial, you create a user-assigned managed identity and assign it to the App Service so that it can access the database and storage account resources.
 For an example of using a system-assigned managed identity, see [Create and deploy a Flask Python web app to Azure with system-assigned managed identity](./tutorial-python-managed-identity-cli.md).
-User-assigned identities are recommended because they can be used by multiple resources, and their life cycles are decoupled from the resource life cycles with which they're associated.
-For more information about best practices of using managed identities, see [Managed identity best practice recommendations](/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations).
+User-assigned managed identities are recommended because they can be used by multiple resources, and their life cycles are decoupled from the resource life cycles with which they're associated.
+For more information about best practicesjfor using managed identities, see [Managed identity best practice recommendations](/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations).

 This tutorial shows you how to deploy the Python web app and create Azure resources using the [Azure CLI](/cli/azure/what-is-azure-cli).
-You can run the tutorial commands in any environment with the CLI installed, such as your local environment, the [Azure Cloud Shell](https://shell.azure.com), or [GitHub Codespaces](https://github.com/features/codespaces).
+The commands in this tutorial are written to be run in a Bash shell.
+You can run the tutorial commands in any Bash environment with the CLI installed, such as your local environment or the [Azure Cloud Shell](https://shell.azure.com).
+With some modification -- for example, setting and using environment variables -- you can run these commands in other environments like Windows command shell.

 ## Get the sample app